Windows 10 Won’t Boot on My PC: 5 Simple Solutions

 Also, while we are fixing the error, here are some situations that you may come across:

-• Windows 10 won’t boot with black screen: Users see a black screen in Windows 10 when turning on the PC.
+• Windows 10 won’t boot with a black screen: Users see a black screen in Windows 10 when turning on the PC.

 • Windows 10 won’t boot after an update: Some users reported that the problem appeared after an update.
-Here it’s most likely a bug in the recent version.
+Here, it’s most likely a bug in the recent version.

 • Windows 10 won’t boot with spinning circle: In a few cases, the OS just kept loading, but there was no login screen in Windows 10.